Career Path Forecast

 chemists at all levels may experience competition for jobs, particularly

 in declining chemical manufacturing industries.
-Graduates with a
+Pharmaceutical and

-bachelor's degree in chemistry may find science-related jobs in sales,
+jobs, but graduates with a bachelor's degree in chemistry may also find

-smaller research organizations.
+assistant research positions at smaller research organizations.

-Graduates with an
+Graduates

-degree will continue to fill most senior research and upper management
+Furthermore, chemists with an advanced degree will continue to fill most

-positions; however, similar to other occupations, applicants face strong
+applicants in other occupations, chemist applicants face strong

 competition for the limited number of upper management jobs.

-openings will result from the need to replace chemists and materials
+from the need to replace chemists who retire or otherwise leave the

 During periods of

-economic recession, layoffs of chemists may occur -- especially in the
+economic recession, layoffs of chemists may occur—especially in the

 industrial chemicals industry.
 Layoffs are less likely in the